MNataliaCosta/SI507_finalproject/README.md

 ## How to run
-1. Using your command line interface (e.g. GitBash), access the directory where the project files are saves
+1. Using your command line interface (e.g. GitBash), access the directory where the project files are saved
 2. Install all requirements with `pip install -r requirements.txt`
 3. Run `python SI507project_tools.py runserver`